JP1681/Redistribution_assistant/README.txt

 	You also need the enrolment data from the AEC.
 Different states are provided in different formats, so I have restructured the NSW, VIC and WA data into the same format.
 You can find them here: https://drive.google.com/drive/folders/13imHz6DYpsL32ULGg7z_yqWYNYU6Ip9U?usp=sharing

-	Pick the four boundary files that you want to use, then move them and the corresponding enrolment data into the directory with processing.py.
-They need to be named as follows: districtBoundaries.js
+	Pick four boundary files and the corresponding enrolment data.
+The four files go into the shapefiles folder, named as follows: districtBoundaries.js
 		divisionBoundaries.js
 		LGABoundaries.js
 		SA1Boundaries.js
-		enrolment.csv
+	The enrolment data goes in the original directory, and should be called enrolment.csv.

 	Make sure Python is installed.

 	Run the batch file switchStates.bat.
-It will ensure numpy is installed, then ask how many divisions you are drawing, and output two files: allocations.js and electorateSA1s.js.
+It will ensure numpy is installed, ask how many divisions you are drawing, and output one file (allocations.js).
 You can then open redist.html.